sigurdo/mytaktlausvev_website_source/README.md

 That was all for the first-time setup.
 You can hereby start and build the production server with `docker-compose -f docker-compose.prod.yaml up --build --force-recreate`.
 If you add migrations or change other dependencies of the commands in [`scripts/reset_production.sh`](scripts/reset_production.sh), you have to rerun the script.

-The site is now served at port 443 and not the usual 8000.
-You get that port automatically when opening [https://localhost](https://localhost).
-When you load the page you will be met by a security warning, because the https certificate is not valid.
-You can either add the certificate manually as explained [here](https://github.com/JonasAlfredsson/docker-nginx-certbot/blob/master/docs/advanced_usage.md#local-ca), or you can press "Advanced options" and "Accept risk", and it will work totally fine.
+The site is now served at `localhost`, at the browser's default ports (80/443), instead of usual 8000.
+Loading the page gives you a security warning because the browser doesn't recognize the custom HTTPS certificate, this can safely be ignored.
+Another solution is to import the certificate into your browser, as explained [here](https://github.com/JonasAlfredsson/docker-nginx-certbot/blob/master/docs/advanced_usage.md#local-ca).